-Interviews will take place in January, tentatively planned to take place between January 15th and 31st, 2024.
-Applicants will be interviewed individually by 1-3 psychologists from the clinical supervisory team.
-Interviews will be approximately 2 hours in length.
+All interviews will take place virtually in January, tentatively planned to take place between January 13th and 31st, 2025.
+Applicants will be interviewed individually by 1-3 psychologists from the clinical supervisory team in addition to participating in a separate group interview and site tour.
+Individual interviews will be approximately 1.5 hours in length.
+Group interviews will be approximately 1 hour in length.